mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.3.4 - 2018-01-09 =
+* Fixed: the plugin no longer spams the same post notification email to subscribers.
+Thank you Mark, Bruno, Peter, Aaron, PJ, Silowe, Eytan, Beverly and others for your help!
+* Fixed: public assets are loaded for shortcode/PHP form placement methods.
+Thanks Ehsan!

 = 3.3.3 - 2018-01-02 =
 * Improved: Welcome emails are now sent for subscribers manually created by administrators;